jobysan05/ThemeParkManagementSystem/README.md

     * ~when maintenance caseID is created, set appropriate ride isOpen to false~
 4. reports
     * GUESTS_SHOPS - date parameter to see popularity during given date ranges

-    * ~GUESTS_RIDES - date parameter to see popularity during given date ranges~
+    * ~GUESTS_RIDES - date parameter to see popularity during given date ranges~ NEW ....REPORT GIVING THE MOST POPULAR RIDE AND NUMBER OF GUEST
     * GUEST and TICKET - a list with guest and corresponding ticket info that can also be given a date range
     * Create graphs to show spikes in avg guests
         * https://docs.microsoft.com/en-us/aspnet/web-pages/overview/data/7-displaying-data-in-a-chart